myCanaless/financial_fraud/README.md

 - Ran a Gradient Boosting Classifier to received an accuracy of 0.9995725044949895

-- Ran a RandomizedSearchCV as the dataset was to large for a GridSearchCV
+- Ran a RandomizedSearchCV as the dataset was too large for a GridSearchCV
 - Using it to find the best parameters: 'n_estimators','learning_rate, and 'max_depth'

 <pre>